 If you need temporary car service, there are many car rental companies in Manitoba.
-Depending on the type of car, rates vary per company (usually per day).
-Check out Kayak, Expedia or CAA Manitoba for more information.
+Depending on the type of car, rates vary per company.
+Check out Entreprise, Avis, CAA Manitoba or Kayak and Expedia if you want to compare rates.

-Unlike in other bustling cities, people do not normally hail a cab on the street in Manitoba.
+Unlike in some cities, people do not normally hail a cab on the street in Manitoba.
 You have to call a cab company to book a ride.
-Taxi fares depend on your destination, and rates are non–negotiable.
-There is usually a flag-down rate and another rate for the succeeding kilometers of the trip.
+Taxi fares depend on your destination and rates are non–negotiable.
+There is usually a flag-down rate and a fixed rate for the succeeding kilometers of the trip.
 If service has been satisfactory, you may also add a tip.
 To get an idea of taxi fares in Manitoba, go to Taxi Fare Finder.
 For a listing of taxis in Manitoba, check the Yellowpages.

 You will see many Manitobans bike or rollerblade to work or around the city in spring and in summer.
-Most areas have good bike lanes or paths which you can use safely; most establishments have convenient racks to park your bike (you will have to bring your own chain and lock).
+Most areas have good bike lanes or paths which you can use safely and establishments have convenient racks to park your bike (you will have to bring your own chain and lock).
 Getting around the city this way is encouraged, as it provides good exercise and lessens air pollution.
 You are required to wear a helmet, as well as knee and elbow pads for your safety.
 Get a city map too, so you’ll know the shortest routes to your destination (you can find cycling routes online).
-Read Bike safety for newcomers to bicycling regulations in Manitoba.
+Read Bike safety for newcomers for safe biking tips and to know the rules of the road in Manitoba.